Mets–Yankees rivalry: Fan demographics

 In 1998, the Independent Budget Office of the city of New York published a study on the economic effect of the city's two Major League Baseball teams.
 The study included an analysis of where fans of both the Mets and the Yankees resided.
 The study found that 43% of Mets fans lived in one of the five boroughs of New York, 39% in the tri-state area outside the city and 12% elsewhere.
-Mets fans were more likely to be found in Queens, Brooklyn and the Long Island counties of Nassau and Suffolk, whereas Manhattan, the Bronx, Staten Island, New Jersey, Connecticut, and the counties of Westchester and Rockland, as well as the upper Hudson Valley and the upstate New York region, leaned more towards the Yankees.
+Mets fans were more likely to be found in Queens, Brooklyn and the Long Island counties of Nassau and Suffolk, whereas Manhattan, the Bronx, Staten Island, Northern New Jersey, Connecticut, and the counties of Westchester and Rockland, as well as the upper Hudson Valley and the upstate New York region, leaned more towards the Yankees.
 Mets, Yankees and Toronto Blue Jays fans are shared in Western New York.
-In addition, many local Italian Americans are Yankees fans, while many local local Jewish Americans are Mets fans.
+In addition, many local Italian Americans are Yankees fans, while many local Jewish Americans are Mets fans.